eclipse/epsilon-website/mkdocs/docs/branding/index.md

 # Branding

-Below are different versions of the Epsilon logo to use in posters, presentations, demos etc. To download a copy of a logo, right-click on it and select `Save as...` in your browser.
-The SVG logo is infinitely scalable and the PNG images are much larger than their thumbnails on this page.
+Below are different versions of the Epsilon logo to use in posters, presentations, demos etc. To download a copy of a logo, right-click on it and select `Save Image As...` in your browser.
+The SVG version is infinitely scalable and the PNG images are much larger than their thumbnails on this page.
 The font of the text in the logo is [Lucida Grande](https://en.wikipedia.org/wiki/Lucida_Grande).

 | Description | Format | Logo |
 |---|---|---|